Ready to copy

 I passed my FAA instrument rating in 2004 and I have written some notes, with tips and advice, for other people who are taking this rating.

 LEARNING TO FLY

-I learned with Cabair at Denham, near London and took my test with Orlando Flight Training in Kissimmee, Florida.
+I learned with Cabair at Denham, near London and took my test with Orlando Flight Training in Kissimmee, Florida (now both defunct).
 I practiced for my FAA instrument rating with John Page of TAA UK and took the test at Air Orlando, Florida.
 Different schools and different instructors suit different people and you should definitely look around and make sure you find an instructor that suits you.

 "I was on frequency with New York Centre.
 There was a long, long silence.
 I called 'Mooney ZZZ, just checking you're there,' the reply came back 'yeah, we're still here, but don't tell anyone.'"
 Thanks to Lou Betti for that true story.
 An old favourite is the saying "if God had meant man to fly, he would have given him more money."
-You need to do over 100 hours a year with Cabair to truly appreciate this joke.
+You need to fly a Cirrus to truly appreciate this joke.